-Disney already does an excellent job at altering reality when it comes to what you might think things should cost.
-You can see from this article that I already think spending $200 on a salon experience and $170 on photos is a good deal!
+Disney already does an excellent job of altering reality when it comes to what you might think things should cost.
+You can see from this article that I already think that spending $200 on a salon experience and $170 on photos is a good deal!
 Did Mickey brainwash me?

-But one area where I haven’t been tricked yet is the souvenir department.
-The reason we shelled out for the items mentioned above is because I feel like they represent a good value when you break down the components.
+But 1 area where I haven’t been tricked yet is the souvenir department.
+The reason we shelled out for the items mentioned above is that I feel like they represent good value when you break down the components.

-Of course, there will always be something so magical that you can only get it at Disney…but since you already saved some money, it won’t hurt the wallet as much if you decide to bring that one thing home.
+Of course, there will always be something so magical that you can only get it at Disney… but since you already saved some money, it won’t hurt the wallet as much if you decide to bring that 1 thing home.

 At the Park

 Let’s get into some of some basics that can be helpful for both rookie and veteran park-goers.